bkrabach/recipe-executor/recipes/recipe_executor/components/llm_utils/llm/llm_spec.md

 ## Core Requirements

-- Support multiple LLM providers (Azure OpenAI, OpenAI, Anthropic, Ollama, Gemini (not Vertex))
+- Support multiple LLM providers (Azure OpenAI, OpenAI, Anthropic, Ollama)
 - Provide model initialization based on a standardized model identifier format
 - Encapsulate LLM API details behind a unified interface
 - Use PydanticAI's async interface for non-blocking LLM calls
 - Use PydanticAI for consistent handling and validation of LLM responses
 - Implement basic error handling
-- Support structured output format for file generation
+- Support optional structured output format

 ## Implementation Considerations

-- Use a clear provider/model_name identifier format
+- Use a clear `provider/model_name` identifier format
-- Do not need to pass api keys directly to model classes (do need to provide to AzureProvider)
+- Do not need to pass api keys directly to model classes
+  - Exception: need to provide to AzureProvider)
 - Use PydanticAI's provider-specific model classes, passing only the model name
   - pydantic_ai.models.openai.OpenAIModel (used also for Azure OpenAI and Ollama)
   - pydantic_ai.models.anthropic.AnthropicModel
-  - pydantic_ai.models.gemini.GeminiModel
 - Create a PydanticAI Agent with the model and a structured output type
+  - Support: `output_type: Type[Union[str, BaseModel]] = str`
 - Implement fully asynchronous execution:
-  - Make `call_llm` an async function (`async def call_llm`)
+  - Make `generate` an async function (`async def generate`)
   - Use `await agent.run(prompt)` method of the Agent to make requests
-- CRITICAL: make sure to return the result.data in the call_llm method
+- CRITICAL: make sure to return the `result.data` in the `generate` method to return only the structured output

 ## Logging